 - In the first 6 months of 2014, the company posted a net profit of $2,748,017 *

 * The financial statement labels this figure as a “Net Loss,” but when one deducts the various costs from the stated total revenue for this period, it’s clear the figure refers to a net profit, not loss.
-A source intimately familiar the production of financial statements such as BuzzFeed’s told Gawker that he is confident the figure is simply mislabeled.
+A source intimately familiar with the production of financial statements such as BuzzFeed’s told Gawker that he is confident the figure is simply mislabeled.

 - In fiscal year 2011, BuzzFeed had $4,127,935 in revenue